Beauty Maintenance In Your 30’s

 Ditch The Makeup Wipes For Proper Cleanser

-In your 20s you were proud of yourself if you were able to drag a makeup wipe across your face before passing out.
+In your 20s, you were proud of yourself if you could drag a makeup wipe across your face before passing out.
 But those days are over!
-Washing your face before going to bed with a gentle cleanser, is non-negotiable.
+Washing your face before going to bed with a gentle cleanser is non-negotiable.
 And micellar waters don’t count either!
 Like makeup wipes, micellar should be reserved for emergency use only.
 Oil, makeup, dirt, and grime all accumulate in your pores throughout the day.
-It’s important for the health of your skin to remove all that build-up, and also necessary if you want skincare products to work effectively at night.
+It’s important for the health of your skin to remove all that build-up, and it’s also necessary if you want skincare products to work effectively at night.